 UWM students can earn significant cash prizes and learn how to develop, write, and present an effective business plan.

-The UWM Research Foundation intern supports a continuum of intellectual property management activities and student entrepreneurship.
+The UWM Research Foundation supports a continuum of intellectual property management activities and student entrepreneurship.

 This group of UWM students develop mobile applications for non-profits, student entrepreneurs and other organizations.